 In the movie business, the Standards organisation is The Society of Motion Picture and Television Engineers, which is called SMPTE (pronounced Sim Tee.)
 The same ISO mentioned above works with SMPTE and other groups to make standards that can apply around the world.

-If I own a cinema, I may want to follow the SMPTE standards perfectly, but to be ISO certified I also have to make certain that my accounting system and trash system and everything in the cinema is up to a certain standard.
-People probably don’t want to pay for all of the effort it would take to do all this.
-But, Self-Certifying to my clients could have some benefit.
+If I own a cinema, I may want to follow the SMPTE standards perfectly.
+But to be ISO 9001 certified I also have to make certain that my accounting system and trash system and everything in the cinema is up to a certain standard.
+Most groups are not prepared to put their whole company through these processes.
+Or they hire outside services for these things, or the home office takes care of this.
+It takes a lot of effort and an organization to do all this.

-There is an important difference between standards and recommended practices.
+There is an important difference between Standards and Recommended Practices.
 Standards make certain that equipment and software works together.
-But specifications about things like the light level expected in a cinema theatre is detailed in a document called a Recommended Practice.
-The recommended light level can be higher or lower by 10%.
+But the specification for things like the light level expected in a cinema theatre are detailed in a document called a Recommended Practice.

 Here is the important part: Some cinemas will take advantage of that 20% variation.
-Some cinemas will say, we want to stay within 10% …some might say I want to check every day and be within 2%.
+Some cinemas will say, we want to stay within that 10% high and 10% low level .
+But some of the owners or bosses might say, “I want to check every day and be within 2%.”

 This is an agreement between the cinema owner and the customer.
 If I am going to pay $25 for a ticket to a movie I might expect more than if I spend $7 for a movie.